VietCT04/OrderFlow/README.md

 - **Audited data:** `BaseEntity` seeds UUIDs and created/updated timestamps automatically so every aggregate is traceable without extra boilerplate.
 - **Automated schema governance:** Flyway migrations (V1-V4) define all tables, relations, and indexes; Testcontainers-backed integration tests prove they run the same way locally and in CI.
 - **Flexible catalog filtering with dynamic specifications:** `/products/search` accepts text, category, price, and stock filters, and `ProductSpecifications.build` turns the `ProductSearchCriteria` into a single Spring Data `Specification` that lowercases text queries, joins categories, enforces price bands, and toggles `availableQuantity > 0` when requested so every combination executes as one SQL call without a combinatorial repository explosion.
+- **Hot-read caching with Redis:** `CatalogServiceImpl` keeps `getProductById` and the default landing page query behind Redis caches (60s and 30s TTL) configured in `RedisConfig`, pulling the busiest reads away from PostgreSQL while still exposing dedicated `@CacheEvict` hooks.
+- **Cluster-safe background jobs with distributed locks:** `RedisDistributedLockManager` issues five-second leases (e.g., `outbox:publisher`) so `OutboxPublisher` or future schedulers only run once per cluster even when multiple JVMs share the profile.
+- **Rate limiting at the edge:** `RateLimitingFilter` counts `POST /orders` calls in Redis per `X-User-Id` (or IP fallback) and returns a structured 429 after 20 hits in a 60-second window, protecting the payment path from abuse without involving PostgreSQL.

 ---